British Biology Olympiad

 The British Biology Olympiad challenges and stimulates students with an interest in Biology to expand and extend their talents.
 It enables students to demonstrate their knowledge and to be suitably rewarded and publicly recognised by the award of medals, certificates and other prizes.
 It is hoped that competing in the Olympiad will encourage students already interested in this valuable, wide-ranging and rewarding subject to continue their study beyond A-level.

-In addition to encouraging and rewarding pupils in their studies the BBO is the first stage in selecting a team to represent the UK at the International Biology Olympiad.
+In addition to encouraging and rewarding pupils in their studies the BBO is the first stage in selecting a team to represent the UK at the International Biology Olympiad (IBO).
 Students can only progress to team selection if they have been studying in a UK school for the two years preceding the IBO.
 The IBO seeks to challenge by both theory and practical tests some of the top pre-university biology students in the world, with 60 countries taking part.
 The UK teams have had considerable success at IBO and we are very grateful to BBSRC for its continued support of the UK team's participation.

 All medal winners will be invited to an awards ceremony in London on Friday 7th July 2017.

-First round - the top Gold medal winners from the British Biology Olympiad were invited to take a ninety minute written paper between 1st and 3rd March.
+Second Round - The top Gold medal winners from the First Round will be invited to take a ninety-minute written paper between 1st and 3rd March.

-Finals - sixteen students were then invited to the University of Warwick during the Easter holiday (Sunday 3rd April to Wednesday 6th April) where they took part in practical assessments and an additional written paper.
-Four of them were selected to represent the UK at the International Biology Olympiad in Hanoi, Vietnam (Sunday 17th July to Sunday 24th July).
-Team training took place in London in the week of the awards ceremony and from Tuesday 12th July.
+Finals - Sixteen students will then invited to the University of Warwick between 9th and 12th April, where they will take part in practical assessments and an additional written paper.
+Four of them were selected to represent the UK at the International Biology Olympiad in Warwick, UK (Sunday 23rd July to Sunday 30th July).
+Team training will take place in London.